sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Note:** Downgrading to an earlier version of this plugin might cause all extensions to become deactivated.
 * **Changed:**
 	* We decoupled the active extensions option from the API activation options.
 This means that extensions will no longer be deactivated after a full disconnect (e.g., after site migration).
-	* The update API is now engaged even if WordPress is not checking this specific plugin.
+	* The update API now engages even if WordPress is not checking this specific plugin.
 We found that users still accidentally downgraded to the WordPress.org version because of Core issues [44118](https://core.trac.wordpress.org/ticket/44118) and [61055](https://core.trac.wordpress.org/ticket/61055).
+	* When your subscription expires or is pending, you no longer need to reconnect manually, but there's now a grace period of 7 days for Extension Manager to reconnect automatically.
+		* Once this grace period is passed, your account will need to be upgraded manually again.
+		* Automatic reconnecting is tried every 2 minutes.
+		* You are also offered to manually switch the license key during this grace period.
 * **Improved:**
 	* We changed the WordPress version compatibility test by using an unmodified variable, instead of one plugins can alter.
+	* Modernized critical JavaScript code, slightly improving browser interaction performance.
+	* TODO Modernized PHP code, slightly improving server response times.
 * **Removed:**
 	* "SEO Trends and Updates" are no longer available.
 We had different plans for what would've been displayed (i.e., our own news feed), but it devolved into a marketing channel for Google unintentionally.
 		* The transient data for this (`tsfem_latest_seo_feed`) will be cleaned up automatically by WordPress.